| Description | This article clarifies how different EAP methods operate when performing IKEv2 user authentication on FortiOS. |

 FortiClient attempts to connect to the IKEv2 dial-up gateway.
 FortiClient authenticates FortiGate using pre-shared key or signature authentication, then proves ownership of the cached user authentication by authenticating itself against the FortiGate eap_proxy using EAP-MSCHAPv2.
 For this reason, it is still required to enable EAP on the FortiGate phase1-interface configuration, even though SAML is not an EAP method.

 When configuring a single-sign-on tunnel on FortiClient, leave eap_method at the default value.
 Signature (Certificate) Authentication is often used as a granular and more secure alternative to pre-shared key authentication for IKE peers.
-Note this is different from using certificate methods such as EAP-TLS or EAP-TTLS for user authentication.
+This is different from using certificate methods such as EAP-TLS or EAP-TTLS for user authentication.

 Signature Authentication is enabled using the following configuration in FortiOS. config vpn ipsec phase1-interface edit <tunnel> set eap enable set eap-cert-auth {*disable | enable} set peer <user peer> next end